 I am the Tech Administrator for the Winding Path Initiative Board of Directors.
 Besides having maintained a national LARP group’s entire tech stack for years, I’ve made a number of personal projects, especially for the LARP community, as well as contributions to other open source projects.
 Some of my work can be found on my GitHub Profile.

 - Technology for WPI.
 Current projects are:

 - wpi-hub, a user hub for WPI members, including managing memberships, location tracking, and officers permissions.
-This is an extension on Ephraim Gregor’s User Hub, adding support for user authentication using Amazon Cognito and further expansion of permissions and editing.
+This is an extension on Echo Gregor’s User Hub, adding support for user authentication using Amazon Cognito and further expansion of permissions and editing.

 - wpi-ui, a unified UI for the user hub and future WPI tech, which uses Amazon Cognito for member authentication (moving to Auth0 in the next release).
 Built on Angular and Bootstrap 4.

 - Both the wpi-hub and wpi-ui projects are now live, as WPI Member Services.
 Accounts for the staging instance can be given on request for demo.

 - Technology for Huldufolk.
 I have quick scripts to simplify public playtesting, which will eventually coalesce into an online character sheet and management system.
 Currently there are cantrips for: